glegoux/jekyll-tech-blog/src/_posts/2021-11-13-software-versioning.md

 has a version, what makes too many existing versions with a naming not discriminant, to know which versions are important except the last one.

-A software version is a unique identifier to distribute a software also to users in a particular state.
+A software version is a unique identifier to distribute a software also to users.
 But the development team of a software wishes to reduce the number of supported and maintained versions exposed to their clients, and wants to package these changes to propose a software as a product with coherent features.
 That is why another software versioning is applied often above these commit identifiers, and the usage of Git tag and/or Git release is privileged.

 # What are the features of a software version?